sourcegraph/jetbrains/TESTING.md

 #### Expected behaviour

 * User is automatically switched to `Chat` tab.
-* Chat responds with generated documentation similar to this:
+* Chat responds with code similar to this:
     ```java
     String[] fruits = new String[]{"apple", "banana", "peach"};
     ```
-* Note that variable `var0` has been changed to `fruits`.

 ### Smell Code